 As you can see, by jumping to the next side of the switch, you can create a lot of tonal variations with your Strat.
 Having this second side of the switch is really useful when you have two tone controls – you can use the Neck and Middle on one tone control, and the Bridge on a separate tone control with a different value.
 Now that we’ve understood the basics a bit and talked about some real Stratocaster examples, let’s get into 3-Way Switching:

 The 3-Way Blade switch is one of the original switches for the guitar.
 It was introduced on the original 1950’s Broadcasters with two pickups, and solidified with the Telecaster in 1951.
 The 3-Way Switch, like the 5-Way Switch, is comprised of 2 sides, with 4 terminals on each side.
 The only difference here is the size of the blade that wipes the terminals.
 The 3 Way Blade only connects one terminal at a time, where the 5-Way Switch Blade can connect two terminals at a time.

 This should look familiar!
 The “0”‘s are always connected, and the blade selects one terminal at a time.
 So, even though this seems easier, there’s a few challenges presented when using 2 pickups – let’s take a look:

-With this wiring, we wire the Bridge into A1 and jump it to A2.
-We wire the Neck into B2 and jump it to B3.
+With this wiring, we wire the Bridge into both A1 and A2.
+We wire the Neck to both B2 and B3.
 We also create a Jumper from A0 to B0.
-B0 is our master output.
+B0 is our Master Output.